AustinShow

-AustinShow (also written as Austin Show; born November 1993) (Note: AustinShow said in a livestreamed podcast on October 26, 2024 that he would turn 31 in November 2024.
+AustinShow (also written as Austin Show; born November 12, 1993) (Note: AustinShow said in a livestreamed podcast on October 26, 2024 that he would turn 31 in November 2024.
 He also noted that he used to lie about his age by one year, but the current birth year on his Wikipedia article was correct, although the remainder of his birth date was wrong.
 At the time, the year listed was 1993.
 The article previously listed a birth year of 1994, that is incorrect per the October 2024 comments as well as AustinShow saying he was 28 in August 2022 on another podcast.) is an American Twitch streamer, YouTuber, podcaster, and media personality.
 He is known for hosting various talk and dating shows on Twitch, including Love or Host.
-He co-hosts the podcast "Fear&" with Hasan Piker, QTCinderella, and Will Neff which features various guests.
+He is also a co-host of the Fear& podcast.

 Early life

-Austin was born in November 1993, was raised in central Oregon, and attended Portland State University.
+Austin was born on November 12, 1993.
+He was raised in central Oregon, and attended Portland State University.
 He has stated that he is of Lebanese, Syrian, and Irish descent.
-His family immigrated from Syria (now Lebanon).